lazoft/docfind/README.md

 Has a search bar and can search doctors by `name`, `hospital`,`bio`,`speciality`,`disease treatments`,`hospital location`,`appointment`.

 **Bugs:**
-So far we haven't seen any bug yet.
-However, the webpage isn't responsive and may break on mobile devices/smaller screens.
-We also initally intended to add some additional filters but couldn't implement yet.
+This project is in its very early state and contains numerous issues that we are working on to fix.
+For starters, the webpage isn't responsive and may break on mobile devices/smaller screens.
+The search filters don't work properly as well as it is not supplied with any default fonts which can cause weird glitchings.

 **Future Plans:**
 We will be working on this project until we feel it's ready.
 Our plans / roadmap includes: